dai-yamashita/Katana/readme.md

       ]
     }

+or you may set request method as route prefix:

+    routes: [
+      ['get user/:user_id', 'users/profile'], // will route this for get method ['* user/:user_id', 'users/profile'] // all methods
+      ['user/:user_id', 'users/profile'] // if not set then will check all methods ]

 This will set `controller=users` and `action=profile` and user_id will be available as `Request.params.user_id`.

 Or you may pass this request to mvc module: